Main Office Location: Miranda (Sydney) Fill out our intake form

 School Advocacy

-ACPC psychologists are committed to support clients through a genuine collaboration between families and schools.
+We offer commitment to supporting clients through a genuine collaboration between families and schools.

 At ACPC, we aim in assisting young people with their functioning in the educational setting to ensure that they are reaching their potential in their emotional, social, learning and behavioural development.
 This is usually achieved by providing the schools with professional and comprehensive insight and understanding of the individual students' profile of strengths and difficulties, whilst also providing an individualised approach on how to best work with the child or adolescent in the classroom/ learning setting.